 Dr. Nidhee Sachdev: Nothing is that it's going to affect it.
 It's more about the time before you do the transfer and the embryo and planting, which is why we try not to have too large of a gap between when we evaluate the

 Ovarian stimulation and egg retrieval may seem like the most labor-intensive processes of the IVF journey, but for many it is the FET cycle that is the most nerve-wracking.
-We want to help ease your nerves.
+Watch as we demystify the process, empowering yourself in the process.